 References to this position are made by both an Italian visitor in 1395 and in Shakespeare’s famous play “The tragedy of Julius Caesar.”

 It’s pretty much certain though that the statue was standing with legs close together on one side of the harbor.
-There are three elements which prove this theory:
+There are three elements that prove this theory:

 - If the Colossus of Rhodes was standing with legs apart, each on one end of the harbor, the harbor would have been closed for the duration of its construction.
 This wasn’t the case.